Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

 On the contrary, under the SNAR assumption, the probability that a positive example is labeled is not independent of its attributes.
 Stated formally, the assumption is that $p(s=1|x, y=1) \neq p(s=1|y=1)$ i.e. $p(s=1|x, y=1)$ is not a constant, which can be proved by Bayes' rule (Appendix \ref{appendix0}).

-The SCAR assumption can hold when: a) both labeled and unlabeled positives are not a mixture of subclasses (i.e. they have similar attributes); b) both labeled and unlabeled positives are from \emph{k} subclasses ($1 \dots k$), and the relative proportion of those subclasses is the same in positive and unlabeled sets.
+The SCAR assumption can hold when both labeled and unlabeled positives: a) are not subclass mixtures, sharing similar attributes; b) belong to \emph{k} subclasses ($1 \dots k$), with equal subclass proportions in both positive and unlabeled sets.
 Intra-subclass examples will have similar attributes, whereas the inter-subclass examples may not have similar attributes.
-E.g., in a dataset of patients positive for diabetes, type 1 patients will be in one subclass, and type 2 patients will be in another subclass.
+E.g., in patients positive for diabetes, type 1 patients will be in one subclass, and type 2 patients will be in another.
 The SCAR assumption can fail when labeled and unlabeled positives are from \emph{k} subclasses, and the proportion of those subclasses is different in positive and unlabeled sets.
 Suppose both positive and unlabeled sets have subclass 1 and subclass 2 positives, and in the positive set, their ratio is 30:70.
 If the ratio is also 30:70 in the unlabeled set, the SCAR assumption will hold.
 If it was different, say 80:20, the SCAR assumption would not hold.